 The EU provides support for the recruited researcher in the form of:

-• if applicable, family, long-term leave, and special needs allowances: 660 EUR
+- if applicable, additional family, long-term leave, and special needs allowances

 A country correction coefficient applies to the living allowance to ensure equal treatment and purchasing power parity for all researchers.
 For European Postdoctoral Fellowships, this coefficient is the one applicable to the country of the beneficiary.